 Based in Kuala Lumpur, the Mastercard Data and Services Hub will enable businesses and governments across Asia Pacific with advanced capabilities in areas such as cybersecurity, digital transformation, and credit risk

 The Hub will also provide career opportunities and upskilling for emerging talent and graduates in Malaysia and across the region

-[L-R] Matthew Driver, EVP & Head of Services, Asia Pacific, Mastercard; Safdar Khan, Division President, Southeast Asia, Mastercard; Fahmi Fadzil, Minister of Communications and Digital, Malaysia; Beena Pothen, Country Manager, Malaysia & Brunei, Mastercard; Ari Sarker, President, Asia Pacific, Mastercard
+From left, Matthew Driver, executive vice president and head of Services, Asia Pacific, Mastercard; Safdar Khan, division president, Southeast Asia, Mastercard; Fahmi Fadzil, Minister of Communications and Digital, Malaysia; Beena Pothen, country manager, Malaysia & Brunei, Mastercard; Ari Sarker, president, Asia Pacific, Mastercard

 Mastercard’s D&S experts globally work with nearly 4,000 clients in over 120 countries, drawing on Mastercard’s extensive expertise, data, and technology to offer solutions that cover everything from hyper-personalized loyalty programs, to product prototyping, to end-to-end marketing solutions that span the customer journey.
 Mastercard D&S Hubs are knowledge centers dedicated to this arm of the business and are located around the world; the new hub in Kuala Lumpur will build on the success of other hubs in Asia and globally.

 The hub in Kuala Lumpur will support the organization in the provision of solutions to partners in the areas of cybersecurity, credit risk, and data analytics to help local clients and those across the region to scale and enable their businesses’ potential.

 From left, Fahmi Fadzil, minister of communications and digital, Malaysia; Ari Sarker, president, Asia Pacific, Mastercard